What is a cost segregation study?

 BeachFleischman CPAs has offices in Phoenix

 Arizona (AZ) and can serve companies throughout the U.S. with their cost segregation needs.
-If you are interested in learning more about how BeachFleischman’s tax professionals can assist you with cost segregation studies, contact Robert Harbour, CPA and Kim Paskal, CPA, via the submission form below.
+If you are interested in learning more about how BeachFleischman’s tax professionals can assist you with cost segregation studies, contact Kim Paskal, CPA, via the submission form below.
 You’ll receive a prompt response.